Coronavirus (COVID-19) Resources | University of South Florida

 Employees testing positive must isolate, per guidance from the Florida Department of Health, for at least five days – if tested negative on day five and asymptomatic – or for ten days if not tested negative and should notify their supervisors immediately.
 Supervisors should discuss with employees if they will be on leave or if remote work is an option.
 More guidance for supervisors and employees is available through USF Human Resources.

 Every member of our university community is encouraged to maintain the healthy behaviors that enabled us to keep case numbers low on our campuses.
 Always stay at home when you don’t feel well.
 Wash your hands regularly for 20 seconds with warm soapy water whenever moving from one place to another.
+Wear a mask indoors.
 If you are unvaccinated, consider avoiding large crowds.

 USF continues to offer directed and voluntary COVID-19 testing for students through Student Health Services and for employees at the USF Morsani Clinic on the Tampa campus.
 Testing for students and employees is available at the Wellness Centers on the St. Petersburg and Sarasota-Manatee campuses.
 Student Health Services will bill insurance for testing, however you may still access testing even if you do not have insurance.
 USF Health will bill insurance and the employee being tested.
 Testing is also available through county sites operated by the Florida Department of Health and private facilities.
 More information is available here.